Alban-Peyrat/Pymarc_utils/README.md

 #### Function `delete_empty_subfields()`

-Delete every empty subfields in whole the record.
+Deletes every empty subfields in whole the record.

 Takes as argument : `record` (`pymarc.record.Record`)

 #### Function `delete_empty_fields()`

-Delete every empty fields in whole the record.
+Deletes every empty fields in whole the record.

 Takes as argument : `record` (`pymarc.record.Record`)

 #### Function `delete_field_if_all_subfields_match_regexp()`

-For all fields with given tag, delete the entire field if __all__ subfields with given code match the given regular expression.
+For all fields with given tag, deletes the entire field if __all__ subfields with given code match the given regular expression.

 Takes as argument :